Kesh1955/Ollama_Langchain_testing/README.md

-# Using Open-Source Ollama Model (llama3.1 ) with Langchain
+# Using Open-Source Meta llama3.1 8b using Ollama, Langchain and LangServe

 ## Purpose: The purpose of this notebook was to run and play with Meta's Llama 3.1 8b model using Ollama, langchain and langserve without incurring any costs :).
 Essentially to see what can be done for free!
 (I still have much more to play about with, but this is a start!)